shreyeshreddygudi-tech/KLH-CSE-2026-2030--10--EncDec/README.md

 This project implements a **purely combinational, gate-level symmetric-key cipher** using XOR logic.
 It performs **4-bit encryption and decryption** with the same key and includes built-in verification to confirm that the decrypted output matches the original plaintext.

-The entire system is designed and simulated in **Logisim** using only basic logic gates and comparators — no clocks, flip-flops, or memory elements.
+The entire system is designed and simulated in **Logisim** using basic logic gates and comparators.
+This does not involveany kind of clocks, flip flops, latches, and registers.

 ---